Mets-Nats opener delayed after positive COVID test, tracing - WTMJ

 By HOWARD FENDRICH

-WASHINGTON (AP) — The opening day baseball game between the Nationals and Mets was postponed hours before it was scheduled to begin Thursday night because of coronavirus concerns after one of Washington’s players tested positive for COVID-19.
+WASHINGTON (AP) — The opening day game between the Washington Nationals and New York Mets was postponed hours before it was scheduled to begin Thursday night because of coronavirus concerns after at least three of the 2019 World Series champions’ players tested positive for COVID-19.

-The Nationals issued a statement saying “ongoing contact tracing involving members of the Nationals organization” was the reason for scrapping the game at their stadium.

-The contest was not immediately rescheduled, even though Friday already had been set up as an off day that could accommodate a game pushed back from Thursday if there were a rainout, for example.

-“We will certainly have some roster decisions to make, depending on how this all shakes out,” Rizzo said Wednesday.

-Word of the positive test came a little after 1 a.m.
-Wednesday, he said.
+Nationals general manager Mike Rizzo said in a video conference with reporters that his team also has a fourth player considered a “likely positive.”
+He did not identify any of the players involved.

+“For the most part, the whole team has been — we put them — in lockdown and they’re self-quarantining,” Rizzo said.

+“I’ve got the utmost confidence that it was not a player breaking protocol.
+We were very diligent throughout the whole spring training.
+The day we landed in D.C. was the day we got our first positive,” he said.
+“It’s only conjecture on what happened and when it happened and we don’t want to get into that.
+This is a serious business.
+It’s about people’s health and these players, obviously, they’re very important to me and to our organization.”

-The team flight from Florida to Washington was where there was close contact between the five people who are quarantining and the player who tested positive.
+The team flight from Florida to Washington after the end of spring training was where there was close contact among players and staff.

 Scherzer said he was not on that team flight and traveled separately with his family.